Vernon killer has day parole revoked - Vernon News

+A Vernon man who killed his common-law partner in 2018 has had his day parole revoked.

-Vernon's Shaun Wiebe, who was convicted of manslaughter in 2023 for the death of his common-law partner, has had his day parole revoked by the Parole Board of Canada.
+Shaun Wiebe, 48, was convicted of manslaughter in 2023 for the death of his common-law partner Heather Barker.
+His freedoms have steadily been growing since he started his 3.5 year sentence for the crime, but the Parole Board of Canada made the "particularly challenging" to change course Nov.
+27, after several incidents.

-The Parole Board outlined its reasons for the revoking in a nine-page report released to media Tuesday.

-Wiebe, 48, is currently serving a 3.5-year sentence for the manslaughter of Heather Barker.
+"Your file indicates that you refused to meaningfully engage in any honest or transparent conversations about your recent activities," the board said.

+"Your admitted return to alcohol use, lack of insight into the concerns of your breach, failure to reach out to your case management team regarding increased stress/anxiety, and suspected dishonesty about the extent of your alcohol use in the community."

 Wiebe began serving his sentence in June 2023, and has also been subject to a DNA order, 10-year firearms prohibition and no-contact order.